ZigaSajovic/rofi-wifi-menu-plus-plus/README.md

 An enhanced rofi menu for managing wifi connections.

 This menu was written to enhance the functionalities of [rofi-wifi-menu](https://github.com/zbaylin/rofi-wifi-menu).
 The original implementation lacked functionalities, which seemed crucial to the author.
+Note that the [theming](https://github.com/DaveDavenport/rofi-themes) of rofi is left to the user; the script takes the config file as an input.
+We provided a dmenu-like theme in the repo.

 ## Features